 Different people react in different ways, of course.
 One person might get more visibly angry or critical.
 Another might try to avoid and withdraw.
 Regardless of the form, these are all some form of reacting.

 Someone has just said or done something, and the other person is getting upset and showing this through some form of reactivity.
 The best thing you can do as soon as you recognize this is to put on the brakes, so to speak, and then try to reverse out of the situation as quickly as possible — to repair it in some way.
 Continue reading

 According to the most useful system I have encountered — it’s called the “Enneagram” — there are nine basic personality types.
-We all have some of each type within us.
-But we mostly tend to identify with one to three of these types.
+We might have some of each type within us.
+But we likely will identify more strongly with one or two of these types.
 Continue reading

 Many of us dream about a soulmate